las93/venus_rest/README.md

 BUNDLE RESTFUL FOR VENUS FRAMEWORK
 ====================

-Bundle Restful for Venus Framework PHP
+Bundle Restful for Venus Framework PHP (minimum version 1.0.1)

 Contact judicael.paquet@gmail.com pour participer au projet ou avoir plus d'information Contact judicael.paquet@gmail.com to participate at the project or to have more informations